 - 1. An ability to communicate the Word of God. - 2.
 An understanding of the world and its history. - 3.
 A basic understanding of the general themes of the Bible and biblical history. - 4.
 An understanding of the church revealed in scripture and several basic principles of New Testament Christianity. - 5.
-A practical knowledge of either Christian Education, Psychology, Intercultural Studies, Music, Pastoral Ministry, or Youth Ministry.
+A practical knowledge of either Family & Children's Ministry, Intercultural Studies, Music & Worship, Pastoral Ministry, or Youth Ministry.